This article about the best trucking startups is part of the “Logistics of the Future” series looking at the top logistics startups today.

 - “Want To Make An All-Star Electric Truck?
 Drop the Driver” – WIRED

-Deciding how to tender transport jobs to spot-priced carriers is not an easy job — which is exactly why TNX Logistics is using practical AI technologies to assist logistics providers and shippers with this process.
+Deciding how to tender transport jobs to spot-priced carriers is not an easy job — which is exactly why TNX Logistics, one of the best trucking startups, is using practical AI technologies to assist logistics providers and shippers with this process.
 Headquartered in Berlin with offices in Chicago and New Zealand, TNX has built smart software that takes a list of unallocated spot loads, bundles them and produces the best tendering strategy per each load.

 TNX software devises a tendering strategy and constructs carrier-specific offers on its own, including when and to whom to make offers, pricing, and bundling of work — creating a catalog of tendering tactics powered by optimization and machine learning.
 According to the company, the software has a proven 7-12% sustainable reduction in trucking costs and is used by some of the top-10 3PLs and 4PLs in Europe and New Zealand.
 TNX benefits 4PLs, shippers, and brokers who are looking to save money while making their lives easier with AI-powered software.

 - “Logistics Startup of the Month: TNX Logistics” – Transmetrics Blog